awslabs/aiops-modules/modules/sagemaker/sagemaker-studio/README.md

   - `lead_data_science_users` - a list of lead data science usernames to create.
 If SSO is enabled, must match valid usernames of users in your directory.
   - `retain_efs` - True | False -- if set to True, the EFS volume will persist after domain deletion.
 Default is True
   - `enable_custom_sagemaker_projects` - True | False -- if set to True, custom sagemaker projects will be enabled for the data science and lead data science users.
 Default is False
+  - `enable_domain_resource_isolation` - True | False -- if set to True, SageMaker cannot access resources from other domains.
+Default is True

 ### Outputs (module metadata):
   - `StudioDomainName` - the name of the domain created by Sagemaker Studio
   - `StudioDomainId` - the Id of the domain created by Sagemaker Studio
+  - `StudioDomainArn` - ARN of the domain created by Sagemaker Studio
   - `StudioBucketName` - the Bucket (or prefix) given access to Sagemaker Studio
   - `StudioDomainEFSId` - the EFS created by Sagemaker Studio
   - `DataScientistRoleArn` - ARN of the Data Scientist IAM role